Native American Author

 "Deep and full of grace." —Publishers Weekly

 Linda Hogan, a Chickasaw poet, novelist, essayist, playwright, and activist, is widely considered to be one of the most influential and provocative Native American figures in the contemporary American literary landscape, and is an internationally recognized public speaker.
-Her most recent books are the poety book, Indios (Wings Press, 2012), the poetry collection, Rounding the Human Corners (Coffee House Press, 2008), and the novel, People of the Whale (Norton, 2008).
-A new collection of poems, The Remedies, is due out in 2013.
-Her other novels include the novels Mean Spirit, a finalist for the Pulitzer Prize and winner of the Oklahoma Book Award, the Mountains and Plains Book Award; Solar Storms, a finalist for the International Impact Award, and Power.
+Her most recent books are the poety book, Indios (Wings Press, 2012); the poetry collection, Rounding the Human Corners (Coffee House Press, 2008); and the novel, People of the Whale (Norton, 2008).
+A new collection of poems, The Remedies, is due out in October 2013 and the poems in Dark.Sweet are due in 2014.
+Her other novels include Mean Spirit, a finalist for the Pulitzer Prize and winner of the Oklahoma Book Award, the Mountains and Plains Book Award; Solar Storms, a finalist for the International Impact Award; and Power.
 Her collection of poetry The Book of Medicines was a finalist for the National Book Critics Circle Award.
 Her other poetry books have received the Colorado Book Award and an American Book Award.

 Filled with powerful imagery, this poem relates the tragic story of Indios, a native woman falsely accused of the death of her children.
 As it echoes the plight of other women like Indios—including Malinche, Pocahontas, La Llorona, and Medea—this narrative conveys the truth of a history twisted to suit the needs of a conquering power.
 Weaving Native American history with contemporary situations, this evocative poem focuses on the concept and consequences of the oppression of women.